Eastern Pump Plant

 What is the construction period?

-Construction began in January 2020 and will be substantially complete in February 2021.
-Final completion will occur in April 2021.
+Construction began in January 2020 and was substantially complete in February 2021.
+Final completion is still in progress.

 What does the project include?